nataliepina/growers-brains/README.md

 ### How To Contribute

+* Once you are added as a contributor
 - Clone the repository
 - Be sure to pull down the latest changes before creating your branch `git pull`
 - Create your branch `git checkout -b <YOUR-BRANCH-NAME>` (Ex: `git checkout -b feature/nav-bar`) (Feel free to prefix your branches with feature or bugfix)